Table of Contents

 The basic structure of all ARM development boards includes clock generators, clock trees, Timer, UART, and peripherals similar to ADC.
-A good start is with an STM32 as an LPC or TIVA are not significant to start with for anyone.
-Learn how you need to learn using the microcontroller to know what to do immediately when presented with a TIVA.
+A good start with an STM32 as an LPC or TIVA is not significant to start with for anyone.
+Learn how to use the microcontroller to know what to do immediately when presented with a TIVA.

 The standardization and commonality of systems the ARM architecture develop so that all SoC designs will have a reduced cost of ownership.
 The ARM views all security as a complete built-in for all the techniques and frameworks.

-STM32 is a good driver or hardware abstraction layer that contains both API’s that convert tasks and structures like Timer that enables programming using the corresponding clock gating or even setting default reload values at the register.
+STM32 is a good driver or hardware abstraction layer that contains APIs that convert tasks and structures like Timer, enabling programming using the corresponding clock gating or even setting default reload values at the register.

 ARM Development Board Price/Cheap Arm Development Boards

-There is a degree of varying costs for ARM development boards.
-Most fall into a similar price bracket, with the odd premium design being significantly more costly.
+There are varying costs for ARM development boards, and most fall into a similar price bracket, with the odd premium design being significantly more costly.
 These boards are all integration boards in a pre-built system.

 Which ARM Development Board Should You Buy?